MrJemmy/django-learn/DJANGO-README/03 DRF.md

 9. RetrieveUpdateDestroyAPIView (GET & PUT & PATCH & DELETE method)
    1. RetrieveAPIView + UpdateAPIView + DestroyAPIView
    2. model instance only

+#### ViewSet
+- combine set of related views in a single class, called a ViewSet
+- no longer need to deal with wiring up the URL conf ourselves.